This example shows you how to generate and build a standalone ROS node from a Simulink model.

 Specify ROS network settings in Simulink: By default, Simulink uses the ROS connection settings from

 rosinit in MATLAB.
-To override these settings and to specify ROS connection settings in Simulink, select Tools > Robot Operating System > Configure Network Addresses, and set the ROS Master and Node Host network addresses:
+To override these settings, specify ROS connection settings in Simulink.
+Under the Simulation tab, select ROS Toolbox > ROS Network and set the ROS Master and Node Host network addresses:

 Generated C++ code archive: No matter what Build action you select (None, Build and load, Build and run), Simulink always generates two files in your current folder: an archive containing the C++ source code (RobotController.tgz in our example) and a shell script for extracting and building the C++ code manually (build_ros_model.sh).
 If your MATLAB computer is not connected to the ROS device, you can transfer the files manually and build them there.

 Processor-specific generated code: If you use blocks from other products (such as Computer Vision System Toolbox™), the generated code may include processor-specific optimizations that lead to compilation problems when building the ROS node on Linux.
 In these cases, you need to let Simulink know the platform on which the generated code is compiled.
 You can do this through the Hardware Implementation pane of the Model Configuration Parameters dialog.

 Running ROS Master in MATLAB: In the example above, you connected to a ROS master running on the ROS device.
 Alternatively, you can create a ROS master in MATLAB.
 Use